goziethelegion/Legion/README.md

 •	Carefully follow the steps on the link: https://www.learnopencv.com/install-opencv3-on-ubuntu/ <br />

 ### Designing 2F Scanner<br />
 The pi-camera is really fragile, so a covering was required to protect it.
 Using CorelDraw and accurate pi-camera schematics, a design was produced.
-Find below a preview of the design and link to download it:
+Find below a preview of the design and link to download it:<br/>
 <img src="thumbnail.png" alt="2f scanner design">

 ### Setting up V4L2 to enable video Recording<br />